digiltd/oh-rtd-test/Web-AppUI.md

-Technical description for the WebApp UI
+Technical description for the Classic UI

 ## Introduction